lngng/moDSTogether/README.md

     - Remotes (hosted repositories)

 ## Getting Started

+This section assumes use of Github for Desktop, if you are using something else that won't be a problem as far as my offerings go.
+If, though, you have trouble with these steps in your setup, I highly recommend trying it out.

 1. **Click 'Use this template'** (pictured below) to start your own repository with included tools, documentation, and file-structure to help jump-start collaboration on your mod.